Zackery leads Boston College against Cent. Conn. St. after 20-point game - WTOP News

 Boston; Tuesday, 6 p.m.
 EST

-BOTTOM LINE: Boston College hosts the Central Connecticut State Blue Devils after Jaeden Zackery scored 20 points in Boston College’s 84-78 overtime loss to the NC State Wolfpack.
+BOTTOM LINE: Boston College takes on the Central Connecticut State Blue Devils after Jaeden Zackery scored 20 points in Boston College’s 84-78 overtime loss to the NC State Wolfpack.

 The Eagles have gone 3-1 at home.
-Boston College ranks seventh in the ACC at limiting opponent scoring, allowing 71.1 points while holding opponents to 43.0% shooting.
+Boston College is 2-1 in games decided by at least 10 points.

 The Blue Devils are 1-3 on the road.
 Cent.
 Conn.
-St. is second in the NEC allowing 67.3 points while holding opponents to 44.4% shooting.
+St. is second in the NEC with 15.9 assists per game led by Kellen Amos averaging 4.1.

-Boston College is shooting 45.1% from the field this season, 0.7 percentage points higher than the 44.4% Cent.
+Boston College’s average of 6.8 made 3-pointers per game this season is just 0.2 more made shots on average than the 6.6 per game Cent.
 Conn.
-St. allows to opponents.
+St. gives up.
 Cent.
 Conn.
-St. averages 74.1 points per game, 3.0 more than the 71.1 Boston College allows to opponents.
+St. has shot at a 45.9% rate from the field this season, 2.9 percentage points above the 43.0% shooting opponents of Boston College have averaged.

 TOP PERFORMERS: Quinten Post is shooting 52.1% and averaging 20.9 points for the Eagles.
 Claudell Harris Jr. is averaging 2.0 made 3-pointers for Boston College.

-Allan Jeanne-Rose is scoring 14.7 points per game and averaging 3.4 rebounds for the Blue Devils.
-Kellen Amos is averaging 11.6 points and 4.9 rebounds for Cent.
+Allan Jeanne-Rose is averaging 14.7 points for the Blue Devils.
+Amos is averaging 11.6 points for Cent.
 Conn.
 St..

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.